composed by the EAA Statues Committee and approved by the Inaugural Meeting, 22 September 1994; last revision at the

 of the Association (as defined in Art.
 III.5) shall be located

 where the Executive Board decides.

-Since January 2005 the registered office is located at Archeologický ústav AV
+Since January 2005 the registered office and seat of the Secretariat are located at Archeologický ústav AV

 ČR, Letenská 4, 118 01 Praha 1, Czech Republic.